“Homosexuality is Against Art” – Eli Siegel

 ——“It’s not essentially a sexual question.
 It’s an ethical question.”

 ——“When the homosexual love that is sought for is understood—when its motive is understood—that love has no longer the charm that it seemed to have.”

 ——“We all are in a fight between respect for the world and contempt for the world.
 This fight goes on in us all the time; it affects every particular choice we make.”

-——“In homosexual love, there is more quarreling—though certainly there is a great deal in all love— than in the love of people of different sexes. ..In all love, there is a kind of revulsion that takes place after one’s object has been attained; but the revulsion in homosexual love is of a steeper kind….The feeling of romance fades more quickly in homosexual love than elsewhere; and the feeling about another’s body…also fades quickly.”
+——“In homosexual love, there is more quarreling—though certainly there is a great deal in all love— than in the love of people of different sexes. ..The feeling of romance fades more quickly in homosexual love than elsewhere; and the feeling about another’s body…also fades quickly….”

-——“Everyone’s looking to have scorn…Our attitude toward the world is still one of fear, one of contempt, and one of aloofness….wrestling in bed does not annul this…sex often angers and makes for a dim, annoying vacuity… the Self is a ‘to-be-known’ reality.
+—-“Sex [with another man] often angers and makes for a dim, annoying vacuity… [because] the Self is a ‘to-be-known’ reality.
 If that knowing does not take place, the ‘deep and ordinary doom’ [depression] I have mentioned, occurs…it is a dull, basic tragedy.”

 ——“Pride in oneself which goes along with kindness and justice, is a beautiful necessity of every conscious being.”

 The family structure that Reparative Therapy® identifies as the Triadic Narcissistic Relationship is vividly portrayed in Siegel’s discussions with his students.
 Here, we see descriptions of the characteristic unhealthy entanglements: